ytorg/Yotter/SELF-HOSTING.md

 ## Pre-Installation

 You will need a server of your own, or you can rent a VPS server on any service you like.
-Minimum requirements for about 15 users are 2GB of RAM and a Linux Server.
+Minimum requirements for about 20 users are 2GB of RAM and a Linux Server.
 It is better if the server is dedicated as whole to Yotter as it will improve performance and security.

 First of all, you will need to set up a new user on the server.
 For security reasons you should never use a `root` user to set up a service.
 If you already have a non-root user you can use that one and skip the following steps.

 We will create a user named `ubuntu` as I will be setting this up on an ubuntu machine.
 So, if you choose a different username make sure you replace it on future commands.
 We will create and login to the user as follows:

 ```
-$ adduser --gecos "" ubuntu
+# adduser --gecos "" ubuntu
-$ usermod -aG sudo ubuntu
+# usermod -aG sudo ubuntu
-$ su ubuntu
+# su ubuntu
 ```

 Now you should be logged in.
 Make sure to set up a good password.
 It is recommended to use ssh keys to log-in remotelly and disable the password login on all users.

 ### Step 1: Base setup
 1. Connect to your server via SSH or direct access.
+    - `ssh ubuntu@<ipaddress>`
     - [x] (Recommended) Set up password-less login with ssh-keys.

 2. Install base dependencies: